CrossNox/openvpn-as-ec2-terraform/README.md

 # OpenVPN terraform
 ## On AWS EC2 - Using docker

 This terraform project allows you to quickly create an OpenVPN Access Server on AWS EC2 using Docker.
-The structure is such that you can switch to another region quickly.
+The structure is such that you can switch to another region easily.

 # Using
 ## Key pairs